I wanted a white vase, so I spray painted white over my shiny Goodwill find.

 By nature, I try and take the easy route.
 Who wants to suffer anyway?
 Whether it’s not fully prepping a vase and then hiding it away when the paint begins chipping off or trying to escape those hard life lessons that include exercising the muscles of faith, patience, and endurance.
 During those times of being stretched, I want to escape and hide from or avoid it all completely.

 I have gone through stages of learning as we all do.
 Stages of unbelief and then experiencing what God can do.

 Stages of believing God and then seeing what felt like the opposite of what I believed for come to pass as doubt, anger, and disappointment settled in.
 I couldn’t see beyond myself for a while.

 Stages of darkness that felt like God was not there at all, but he was there.
 His light began to shine through the pitch black of my life.
 Treasures of His love blew me away as He imprinted His faithfulness deep within my heart and soul.

-Thank you, Lord, for all of these stages, for all the things that have chipped off my mixed up painted finish.
+Thank you, Lord, for all of these stages, for all the things that have chipped our paint finishes.
 For the sanding down and taking off of layers.
 For the added texture.
 For the healing and sealing.

-You knew I would need situations to overcome, with your help, or I would never grow into all you created me to be.
-Thank you, Lord, for your faithfulness and divine purpose in my life.
-Thank you for my chipped vase and for the process to make it beautiful and me beautiful – not perfect, but beautiful in your eyes.
+You know that we need situations to overcome, with your help, or we will never grow into all you are creating us to be.
+Thank you, Lord, for your faithfulness and divine purpose in our lives.
+Thank you for our “chipped vases” and for the process to make them beautiful and us beautiful – not perfect, but beautiful in your eyes.
 Thank you Lord!